On the periodic topological cyclic homology of DG categories in characteristic p

 are isomorphisms after the $p$-completion.

 Our definition of the functor $ \HP ^{cris}(- ,W(k))$ is inspired by Bhatt's construction of crystalline cohomology from the derived de Rham cohomology (\cite{b}, Corollary 8.6).

 We were informed that Peter Scholze has also obtained a proof of Theorem \ref{mainthint} in case when $\cC$ is a smooth and proper DG category over $k$.
 We are grateful to Alexander Beilinson, Bhargav Bhatt, Alexander Efimov, Jacob Lurie, and Nick Rozenblyum for useful discussions.
 Special thanks go to Dmitry Kaledin for his constant attention to this work and many useful suggestions and to Akhil Mathew for drawing our attention to Bhatt's paper \cite{b}.
-The work of the second author was supported in part by RNF grant N\textsuperscript{\underline{o}}~$18-11-00141$.
+This work was completed while the first-named author was supported by a Clay Research Fellowship.
+The work of the second-named author was supported in part by RNF grant N\textsuperscript{\underline{o}}~$18-11-00141$.